 I was diagnosed with Retinitis Pigmentosa when I was 11 years old.
-At the age of 17, I went to study computer programming the Royal National College for the Blind in Hereford, and it was at this point that I decided that I wanted to pursue a career in information technology.
+At the age of 17, I went to study computer programming at the Royal National College for the Blind in Hereford, and it was at this point that I decided that I wanted to pursue a career in information technology.

 I was attracted to working at Citi due to the opportunities it could provide me with and the global nature of the job.
 Initially, I joined the firm as a contractor in 1997 before becoming a permanent member of staff in 1999.
 Citi has a strong culture of inclusion which I was drawn to.
 My disability has made me stand out, and I have used every opportunity it has provided me with to enhance my career.

 How do you manage your disability at work?

 I am comfortable telling people what I need in the workspace to enable me to do my job.
 I am the expert in my condition and therefore it is important that I communicate my needs to my colleagues.

 I use a range of technology, including screen reader magnification, a standalone magnifier and a printer which can print font in any size required.
 I would like to point out that reasonable adjustments come in a wide variety of forms; I have an assistant who manages my post and prepares documents for me, she ensures that any post I receive that is not in an accessible format is reproduced in an enlarged font size for me.
 I am very confident of my ability to do my job, and having the right support and adjustments in place ensures there are no barriers to me doing my job.